Getting silly with C, part (void*)2

 #include <stdio.h> int main() { int i = 0; for (void _(){} i++ < 3; ) _(), puts("this is fine."); return 0; }

 A two-expression for()?!
 Sort of!
-Three expressions are still required by the compiler, but in C, there is an implicit semicolon after a function definition (void _() { }).
-In other words, for (<fn-def> <sth>; <sth>) is correct, while for (<fn-def>; <sth>; <sth>) is not.
+Three independent elements are still expected, but a function definition (void _() { }) is special in C in that it doesn’t end with a semicolon.
+In other words, for (<fn-def> <expr>; <expr>) is “correct”, while for (<fn-def>; <expr>; <expr>) would be not.

 While I have you here, did you know that the C language has a BASIC compatibility mode that enables line numbering?
 It’s true, use if (BASIC) to see if your compiler supports the feature (link):